Kraft paper

-Kraft paper or kraft is paper or paperboard (cardboard) produced from chemical pulp produced in the kraft process.
+Kraft paper or kraft, also known as brown paper, is paper or paperboard (cardboard) produced from chemical pulp produced in the kraft process.

 Sack kraft paper (or just sack paper) is a porous kraft paper with high elasticity and high tear resistance, designed for packaging products with high demands for strength and durability.

+Description

 Pulp produced by the kraft process is stronger than that made by other pulping processes; acidic sulfite processes degrade cellulose more, leading to weaker fibers, and mechanical pulping processes leave most of the lignin with the fibers, whereas kraft pulping removes most of the lignin present originally in the wood.
 Low lignin is important to the resulting strength of the paper, as the hydrophobic nature of lignin interferes with the formation of the hydrogen bonds between cellulose (and hemicellulose) in the fibers.

 Kraft pulp is darker than other wood pulps, but it can be bleached to make very white pulp.
-Fully bleached kraft pulp is used to make high quality paper where strength, whiteness, and resistance to yellowing are important.
+Fully bleached kraft pulp is used to make high-quality paper where strength, whiteness, and resistance to yellowing are important.

+Sack kraft paper is a porous kraft paper with high elasticity and high tear resistance, designed for packaging products with high demands for strength and durability.

 Name

 Kraft paper, and the kraft process used to produce it, are named from the German word kraft, meaning strength, in reference to its mechanical properties.
-This shares an origin with the English word "craft", leading to linguistic confusion with paper intended for artistic uses and paper craft.
+This shares an origin with the English word craft, leading to linguistic confusion with paper intended for artistic uses and paper craft.